PEtab-dev/petab_select/doc/problem_definition.rst

 2. Model space
 --------------

-A TSV with candidate models, in compressed or uncompressed format.
+A TSV file with candidate models, in compressed or uncompressed format.
 Each row defines a model subspace.

 .. list-table::